Three Minute Thesis

 The first 3MT was held at The University of Queensland (UQ) in 2008 with 160 graduate students competing.
 Enthusiasm for the 3MT concept grew, and its adoption by numerous universities led to the development of an international competition in 2010.
 Today students from the United States, the United Kingdom, Canada, and the Asia-Pacific region take part in their own regional and national events.

-Cornell Graduate School will host its ninth 3MT competition final round event on Wednesday, March 20, 2024.
-Video submissions for the preliminary round will be due on March 1, 2024, and will reviewed by a panel of volunteer judges using a common scoring rubric to select the finalists.
+Cornell Graduate School hosted its ninth 3MT competition final round event on Wednesday, March 20, 2024.
+Video submissions for the preliminary round was due on March 1, 2024, and was reviewed by a panel of volunteer judges using a common scoring rubric to select the finalists.

-At the final round event, held in person on the Ithaca campus, a panel of judges will score presentation and select the top two finalists.
-Additionally, audience members will be able to vote for their favorite presenter for the People’s Choice Award.
+At the final round event, held in person on the Ithaca campus, a panel of judges scored presentations and selected the top two finalists.
+Additionally, audience members were able to vote for their favorite presenter for the People’s Choice Award.

 3MT Resources